bardenstein/grrcon2012/README.md

 - Image date/time: 2012-04-28 02:23:21 UTC
 - Image local date/time: 2012-04-27 22:23:21 -0400 (good for just-in-case timestamp referencing)

+## Approach

+Something about SANS courses

+## Identify Rogue Processes

+`pslist` + `pstree`

+We find two instances of userinit that start 30 min after boot, one of which (PID 1212) a number of processes including Adobe Reader and a command prompt which runs mdd.
+A quick check of the process' SID with `getsids` reveals that this process was run by the Admin user.

+Let's check the explorer process spawned by the suspicious userinit, since explorer is a commonly attacked process.
+Running `handles` and filtering for mutexes (-t Mutant) reveals a suspicious Mutant entry:

+`)!VoqA.I4`

+which some may recognize as a mutex for the Poison Ivy backdoor.

+TODO: quick research on Poison Ivy.

+Indicators:
+- Userinit (1212).

+Questions?
+- How did userinit get hooked?
+- what's it doing?

 To start, I decided to check out network connections to identify any suspicious activity (C2, download, exfil, etc.).